jeckman/wpbook/README.txt

 === WPBook ===
 Contributors: johneckman, davelester, bandonrandon
-Tags: facebook, platform, application, blog, mirror Stable tag: 1.5.1
+Tags: facebook, platform, application, blog, mirror Stable tag: 1.5.2
 Tested up to: 2.9.2
 Requires at least: 2.6

 Plugin to embed Wordpress Blog into Facebook Platform.

-As of 1.5, this plugin REQUIRES PHP5
+As of 1.5, this plugin requires PHP 5.

-== Overview ==
+== Description ==

 WPBook enables users to add your (self-hosted, not wordpress.com) wordpress blog as a Facebook application.
 Facebook users will see your posts in a